VirtualBrainLab/vbl-docs/source/02_traj_planner/01_tp_intro.md

 The most common cause of Pinpoint not loading is that your browser is blocking the data from downloading.
 Disabling plugins that interfere with javascript often resolves these issues (e.g. ad blocking plugins)

+The second common issue is not using **https** to access the site, this is required for the data to download properly.

 ## Bugs

 Please report issues on the [issues page](https://github.com/dbirman/NPTrajectoryPlanner/issues).